mikeyu152/hackathonpack/README.md

   1. Hackathon Application Template - a typeform with some examples and pointers for setting up a Typeform application

 ### finances

+1. flightCapTable.xlsx - a tool to integrate ticket price and flight caps based on region, and verify acceptance, to compute reimbursement for each hacker

+2. README - explains flight cap table, and gives some tips on using airtable for budgeting

 ### internal
 ### judging
 ### registration